davidjoshua87/davidjoshua87.github.io/README.md

 I create a website with programming languages:

-- Built with w3 validated HTML5 & CSS3
+- Built with HTML5 & CSS3
 - Modern Design
 - It is slightly responsive
 - integrated with send email and whatsapp